 Turn your love of music into a career with this hands-on degree and develop a broad range of coherent, specialised skills and knowledge that will make you stand out in this competitive, global industry.
-Delivered in partnership with the University of Canberra, this degree will give you a thorough grounding in 21st century contemporary music practice.
-In this course you’ll develop a broad range of coherent skills and knowledge across a variety of areas including music composition, performance, technology and theory.
-You’ll also have the opportunity to collaborate with film makers, musicians, visual artists, actors, and other teams across the broad creative industries spectrum, working on real projects to combine university thinking with hands-on learning.
-With a focus on nurturing and developing a holistic, creative and entrepreneurial approach to music making, you’ll be prepared with the best chance of success in the music industry.
+Delivered in partnership with the University of Canberra, this degree will provide students with a thorough grounding in 21st century contemporary music practice.
+In this course students develop a broad range of coherent skills and knowledge across a variety of areas including music composition, performance, technology and theory.
+Students will also have the opportunity to collaborate with film makers, musicians, visual artists, actors, and other teams across the broad creative industries spectrum, working on real projects to combine university thinking with hands-on learning.
+With a focus on nurturing and developing a holistic, creative and entrepreneurial approach to music making, graduates will be provided with the best chance of success in the music industry.

 This course is delivered by TAFE Queensland in partnership with the University of Canberra.
 It is a Commonwealth supported place.
 For more information visit tafeqld.edu.au/courses/17899/bachelor-of-creative-industries-contemporary-music-practice.